sthancock/gedisimulator/README.md

 [Hancock, S., Armston, J., Hofton, M., Sun, X., Tang, H., Duncanson, L.I., Kellner, J.R. and Dubayah, R., 2019.
 The GEDI simulator: A large‐footprint waveform lidar simulator for calibration and validation of spaceborne missions.
 Earth and Space Science.](https://agupubs.onlinelibrary.wiley.com/doi/abs/10.1029/2018EA000506)

+A google group has been set up for asking questions.
+It can be found [here](https://groups.google.com/g/gedisim).

 The programs are: